Hoeckelberg/Hoeckelberg/README.md

 <h1 align="center">Hi 👋, You can call me Mav</h1>
 <h3 align="center">I am from North Rhine-Westphalia - Germany, 20 years old and I like to sometimes code in my free time.</h3>

+<h4>About me: </h4>
-- About me: **I finished my technical diploma, IT assistant, on July 2021.
+**I finished my technical diploma, IT assistant, on July 2021.
 I learned many different programming languages, but I used C#, MySQL/MSSQL, HTMl, CSS & JS the most.
 Right now im working & getting an education as a Specialist Application Developer in Cologne**

-<h3 align="left">Connect with me:</h3>
+<h3 align="left">Other stuff I worked on:</h3>
+- coming soon...
 <p align="left">
 </p>